English-taught semesters, what are they?

 - Experience with UX prototyping software (Sketch or Adobe XD or Figma)

-Each applicant needs to prove that he/she fulfils these requirements by means of an official certificate, a survey of completed courses, transcripts of records or a signed letter from the sending university.
-An applicant may also be asked to complete a technical test prior to enrolment.
+Each applicant needs to prove that he/she fulfills these requirements by means of an official certificate, a survey of completed courses, transcripts of records or a signed letter from the sending university.
+An applicant may also be asked to complete a technical test prior to enrollment.